Operation Causeway: Growing opposition

 Historian Ian Toll noted that of those who were most intimately involved in the planning of Causeway, "the more they studied Formosa, the less they liked it".
 General Buckner doubted the feasibility of the entire operation and told Nimitz that it was not worth the expected costs, noting that the strategic necessity to capture Taiwan would diminish should Luzon be captured.
 Buckner opined that "it appears as though the expenditure of life and treasure might more profitably be exerted on objectives nearer the Japanese homeland."
 General Robert Richardson Jr. bluntly told Nimitz that "the occupation of Formosa is unnecessary to the prosecution of the war".
 Nimitz's deputy, Admiral Forrest Sherman, called the idea of capturing Taiwan before Luzon "ridiculous", Admiral Richmond K. Turner, the commander of Pacific amphibious forces, concurred with him.
-Admiral Spruance remained implacably opposed to Causeway and was determined to replace it with his preferred Iwo Jima-Okinawa, he and Sherman assumed that the disadvantages of Causeway were so obvious that the plan would be inevitably cancelled.
+Admiral Spruance remained implacably opposed to Causeway and was determined to replace it with the Iwo Jima-Okinawa option; he and Sherman assumed that the disadvantages of Causeway were so obvious that the plan would be inevitably cancelled.

 The scale of Causeway posed a conflict with other priorities, such as the timely development of B-29 airbases on Saipan and Guam.
-Admiral John Towers warned King that the Army Air Forces “would fight any change” to the airfield schedule.
-General Henry Arnold had also emerged as an opponent of Causeway, he believed that the Marianas, not China, would be the decisive base for the strategic bombing of Japan.
-General Millard Harmon, commander of Army Air Forces in the Pacific, argued that launching air raids on Honshu from Taiwan as opposed to the Marianas, would expose them to anti-aircraft fire from the Ryukyus and Kyushu, he favored neutralizing enemy air on Taiwan by operations out of Luzon.
-Harmon concluded that "engaging in major operations for Formosa would decelerate the momentum of the advance against the Japanese empire."
+Admiral John Towers warned King that the Army Air Forces "would fight any change" to the airfield schedule.
+General Henry Arnold had also emerged as an opponent of Causeway; he believed that the Marianas, not China, would be the decisive base for the strategic bombing of Japan.
+General Millard Harmon, commander of Army Air Forces in the Pacific, argued that launching air raids on Honshu from Taiwan, as opposed to the Marianas, would expose them to anti-aircraft fire from the Ryukyus and Kyushu; he favored neutralizing enemy air on Taiwan by operations out of Luzon.
+Harmon concluded that "engaging in major operations for Formosa would decelerate the momentum of the advance against the Japanese empire".

 In addition, one of the main reasons for Operation Causeway—capturing Taiwan as a stepping stone to the Chinese mainland—became far less compelling as the Allied position in mainland China continued to deteriorate in late 1944.
 Much of eastern and southeastern China appeared irretrievably lost following sweeping Japanese offensives in Operation Ichi-Go.
 At the same time, the last remaining B-29 air bases from which the Fourteenth Air Force could effectively support an invasion of Taiwan were also lost.